 In addition to supporting refugees, the IRC also works with asylees, special immigrant visas (SIVs) and trafficking survivors.
 The IRC in Los Angeles provides services for those who have recently been granted status by the U.S. government, as well as services for those who have been in the country for a number of years and are ready to apply for permanent residence or citizenship.

-Our Immigration department provides low cost assistance in applying for Permanent Resident cards, U.S. Citizenship, Refugee Travel documents and Central American Minor- Affidavits of Relationships (CAM-AOR), as well as various other immigration documents.
-We also provide Citizenship and Financial Literacy classes at public libraries throughout Los Angeles, available free of charge to immigrants throughout the area.
+Our Immigration department provides low cost assistance in applying for Legal Permanent Resident cards, U.S. Citizenship, Refugee Travel documents, DACA renewal, and Central American Minor- Affidavits of Relationships (CAM-AOR), as well as various other immigration documents.
+Our Integration department provides Financial Coaching, Micro-loans, and an Afghan Youth Mentorship program.
+They also provide weekly ESL classes and Citizenship classes, remote and in-person (at the IRC office and in public libraries), available free of charge to immigrants throughout the area.

 There are many ways that you can get involved with the IRC’s work in Los Angeles.
 You can:

-Other Ways to Get Involved: Employ refugees and help connect us to affordable housing options.
+Other Ways to Get Involved: Employ refugees, sponsor an event for clients, and help connect us to affordable housing options.

 Once they acclimate to their new environment, refugees often thrive and contribute to their communities, building careers, purchasing homes and becoming citizens.